Teichlab/celltypist/README.md

 ```
 Compared to the results without majority-voting functionality as in `1.5.` and `1.6.`, the `.predicted_labels` attribute now has two extra columns (`over_clustering` and `majority_voting`) in addition to the column `predicted_labels`.

 Other parameters and downstream operations are the same as in `1.5.` and `1.6.`.
 Note that due to the majority-voting results added, the exported tables (by `to_table`), the transformed `AnnData` (by `to_adata`), and the visualisation figures (by `to_plots`) will all have additional outputs or information indicating the majority-voting outcomes.
 For example, when using the function `celltypist.dotplot`, you can set `use_as_prediction = 'majority_voting'` to visualise the match between majority-voting results with manual annotations.
+The other example is that when using `to_adata`, you can specify `insert_conf_by = 'majority_voting'` to have the confidence scores corresponding to the majority-voting result instead of raw predictions (`insert_conf_by = 'predicted_labels'` which is the default).
 ```python
 #Examine the correspondence between CellTypist predictions (`use_as_prediction`) and manual annotations (`use_as_reference`).
 celltypist.dotplot(predictions, use_as_reference = 'column_key_of_manual_annotation', use_as_prediction = 'majority_voting')